OlaBadr/EmbeddedLinux_Repo/README.txt

-This Repositories is dedicated for all embedded linux course assignments
+This Repository is dedicated for all embedded linux course assignments